bradley2W1DL/ansible-aws-test/README.md

 - package the SAM template into a cloudformation template
 - deploy the stack to AWS

+When developing new lambda functions:
+- create a new directory in ./lambda_functions dir
+  - the name of the directory must equal the name of your function
+- within new directory, create a src
+- Todo ---> finish writing this bit

 To edit the secrets files:
 ```bash
 ansible-vault edit secrets/development.yml --vault-password-file ~/.aws-vault.txt